 If you're looking at an Airbnb, VRBO, or another unofficial short-term rental, you can use the crime maps provided by the New Orleans Police Department.
 It's worth reiterating, however, that less-experienced travelers, newbies to New Orleans, and those who aren't familiar with staying safe in an unfamiliar place should consider the neighborhoods above.

 How to Travel Safely in New Orleans

 Although there are relatively few incidents of violent crimes occurring in the safer neighborhoods of New Orleans, many of the city's busiest districts can be dangerous for first-time visitors in other ways.
 Two of the primary things tourists should look out for in the French Quarter, Garden District, and Central City are pickpockets, scammers, and petty thieves.

 When wandering around the busy neighborhoods—especially at night, during a festive event like Mardi Gras, or by yourself—make sure you remain aware of your valuables at all times.
 Purse snatchers are more common along Bourbon Street in the French Quarter and around the city's biggest attractions (where tourists are often distracted).

-If you plan to go out at night, keep to well-lit areas and try to only travel with a friend (or group of friends).
-While public transit is relatively safe, you can also use popular apps like Uber and Lyft to call a car service around town (or hop in a city cab).
+If you plan to go out at night, keep to well-lit areas and try to only travel with a friend or group.
+While public transit is relatively safe, you can also use popular apps like Uber and Lyft to or hop in a city cab.
 However, you should avoid walking alone at night, especially in non-residential areas and those with higher crime rates.

 Although New Orleans is a driving-friendly city—especially when it comes to parking and traffic flow—the roads can be rather dangerous in terms of potholes, collisions, and break-ins.
-When parking (even in a garage), make sure you don't leave any valuables out in your vehicle, especially if your car does not have an alarm system.
+When parking (even in a garage), don't leave any valuables in your vehicle, especially if your car does not have an alarm system.